 - Eligible Countries: Studentships are available for UK, EU, and International students.

-- Machine learning for multi-variate time-series modeling, forecasting, and event detection
+- Machine learning for multi-variate time-series modelling, forecasting, and event detection

 - Information extraction and fusion from ensembles of unstructured, non-stationary data